 However, one thing that I don’t like about Trello is that with the drag-and-drop concept, there is limited space.
 Lists tend to get a bit cluttered and tickets are therefore not as easily accessible or not as easily viewed as others.

 Another thing that I don’t like is that when adding photos or images in a ticket, Trello automatically makes it the main thumbnail for a list even though the image might not be the most important thing about the ticket.
-It can be then tend to be misleading or confusing.
+But it can tend to be misleading or confusing.

 Web developers and programmers tend to prefer Trello because of the drag-and-drop concept.
 It makes for a flexible system yet a simple one with mainly just lists and tickets.